ehrpg/qstar/docs/character/character-creation.md

 and most importantly roleplaying circumstances.
 For example elves might be hostile towards dwarves, and vice versa.

+See [Races](/character/races) for a list of available races, or talk to your GM if the race you want to play is not on there.

 ### 3. Finalize Attributes

 A new character gains 5 Attribute Points that have to be distributed among the 4